 A former city officer or employee shall not use or disclose confidential government information acquired during service as a city officer or employee.
 This rule does not prohibit:

-- (a) any disclosure that is no longer confidential by law; or - (b) the confidential reporting of illegal or unethical conduct to authorities designated by law.
+- (1) Any disclosure that is no longer confidential by law; or - (2) The confidential reporting of illegal or unethical conduct to authorities designated by law.